 Hi, my name is Samantha.
 I’m 14 years old and in the 9th grade.
 This is my first year in FTC.
 I’m excited to learn more about programming, robot design, and building.
 I enjoy reading and playing volleyball.

 Hello my name is William.
-I am fifteen years old, and in tenth grade.
+I am sixteen years old, and in tenth grade.
 I am new to the team.
 I am interested in the design process of the robot, and the building of it.
 The reason that I joined Rohming Robots is to increase my knowledge in science and technology.

 Linda is a homeschooling parent and retired Mechanical Engineer.
 She is a graduate of North Carolina State University and worked in project management and design engineering capacities before retiring to homeschool her children in 2001.
 Since she loves math, science and engineering so much, she has always looked for opportunities to share that love with her son and other homeschool families.
 After moving to Charleston, SC, she ran an American Boys club for several years teaching about science and engineering in a hands-on way.
 She then served as an FLL project coach for 3 years.
 Last year, she decided to start an FTC team, the Rohming Robots.
 Excited by the possibilities for learning, teamwork, and the chance to compete in robotics at the high school level is the driving force behind her enthusiasm.
 She looks forward to watching her team grow and develop individually and corporately.